hamzakindi/hackingchildhoodtrauma/README.md

 https://www.youtube.com/watch?v=DrVzANUZDKs

 Another approach I am throwing in the mix here is participatory design.
 Here, for truama, the 'customers' will be self, exiles, firefighters and managers.
 I am not going to supress any of their voices.
 I am going keep all of them on board and include them in this hack as collaborators.
+I started using gopro for video recordings.
+The videos contains personal information.
+I am happy to share with anyone interested after having a conversation in person and understaning their need to get the access.
+Videos are not covered in this license.